 Low is good when it comes to Personalized Difficulty.
 Your topical authority will make it easier for you to do well in Search.

-But the best way to look at it is in terms of the ranges or bands.
+The best way to look at Personalized Difficulty is in terms of the ranges or bands.

 Those ranges give you a reasonable expectation of what’s required to achieve success.
 Plus, it adds perspective to the Unrealized Value metric.
 For example, pursuing a high unrealized value opportunity may not be in your best interest if it requires a significant investment in content.